binarydev/actor-booking-scraper/README.md

 * If you need to get data about specific rooms, the crawler needs to be started with `checkIn` and
   `checkOut` INPUT attributes (Booking.com only shows room info for specific dates).

+* Booking.com sometimes returns some suggested hotels that are outside of the expected city/region as a recommendation.
+  The ator will return all of them in the crawling results so you may recognize more results than your search.